VK-RED/NoteNest/README.md

 # NOTENEST
 NoteNest provide API endpoints for you to manage and share your notes with others.
+Users can Create, Read, Update, Delete, Search amd Share the notes.
+Each user will be Rate Limited at the rate of 100 Req / Hour for higher throughput.

 ### TECHSTACK
 - [TypeScript](https://www.typescriptlang.org/)  - Language ( TypeScript for strict type checking )